AatroxMainBTW/Conquerx/README.md

 # Conquerx
+A project to made with laravel/vue that follow the behaviour of a social media
 <h1>Following the order</h1>
 <ul>
   <li>See the reverse like count //try to count like on profile not the user like</li>